Dog Cushing's Disease: Symptoms, Early Signs, and When to See a Vet

 What Is Cushing's Disease in Dogs?

-Cushing's disease (hyperadrenocorticism) happens when the body produces too much cortisol โ the "stress hormone."
-According to VCA Animal Hospitals, this is one of the most common hormonal disorders in dogs, and it typically affects middle-aged to older dogs.
+Cushing's disease (hyperadrenocorticism) happens when the body produces too much cortisol β the "stress hormone."
+This is one of the most common hormonal disorders in dogs, and it typically affects middle-aged to older dogs (Behrend et al., 2013, JVIM (ACVIM Consensus)).
 Most cases are caused by a small benign tumor on the pituitary gland (pituitary-dependent), and a smaller percentage are caused by a tumor on one of the adrenal glands.

 Common Symptoms of Cushing's Disease